iot-edge-foundation/iot-edge-echo/README.md

 On initialize, this module exposes all available environment variables in the logging.

+## GZip, Deflate

+Messages which ContentEncoding is "gzip" and ContentType is "application/zip" will be unzipped using Gzip decompression.

+Messages which ContentEncoding is "defalte" and ContentType is "application/zip" will be unzipped using Deflate decompression.

+The library [ZipHelper](https://www.nuget.org/packages/ZipHelperLib/) used, follows the [System.IO.Compression](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0) guidelines.

 ## Contribute

 This logic is licensed under the MIT license.